fivetran/dbt_netsuite_source/README.md

 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`
     * Timestamps are appended with `_at`
     * ID primary keys are prefixed with the name of the table.
-For example, the user table's ID column is renamed user_id.
+For example, the user table's ID column is renamed customer_id.

 ## Installation Instructions